godlixe/hacktiv8_assignments/assignment3/README.md

 Why did i make this project as an API?
 It's just for practicing, some of the class names are no-names, I tried following a common clean architecture approach.

-My approach has some disadvantages :
+Future fixes :
-- No lock to ensure the file has content while fetching data from it
+- Make lock to ensure the file has content while fetching data from it
-- Not a very clean approach
+- Improve clean architecture

 ### Running the project
 To run this project, clone this repository and  run `go run main.go` in the terminal.